onsip/sipjs.com/content/guides/send-dtmf.md

 ### Create The Dial Pad

-In order to send dtmf, we need to create a dial pad to accept user input.
-We will do this by creating buttons which, when clicked, send the appropriate dial tone.
+In order to send dtmf, lets create a dial pad to accept user input.

 <iframe